-Note 1 In accordance with Marine Order 507, a Recognised Organisation or an Accredited Marine Surveyor with the appropriate accreditation may carry out load line surveys on domestic commercial vessels (in accordance with the accreditation category and any conditions of accreditation).
+NOTE 1 In order for a domestic commercial vessel to be issued a Load Line Certificate, a Recognised Organisation or an Accredited Marine Surveyor with the appropriate accreditation must carry out the load line surveys on the vessel (in accordance with the accreditation category and any conditions of accreditation).
+See the applicable Marine Orders for more information.

-Note 2 Vessels subject to this Chapter 5 will either be assigned a freeboard mark or require a subdivision load line as required by NSCV Section C6.

-Note 3 Vessels over a certain length are required to be built to the rules of a Recognised Organisation for the construction (hull), machinery and electrical aspects of the vessel.
+NOTE 2 Vessels subject to this Chapter 5 that are not required to obtain a Load Line Certificate will either be assigned a freeboard mark or require a subdivision load line as required by NSCV Section C6.
+NOTE 3 Vessels over a certain length are required to be built to the rules of a Recognised Organisation for the construction (hull), machinery and electrical aspects of the vessel.